10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 HTML;
 ```

-Engineers should avoid heredoc/nowdoc syntax and use traditional string concatenation & echoing instead.
+As convenient as they are, engineers should avoid heredoc/nowdoc syntax and use traditional string concatenation & echoing instead.
 The HTML isn't as easy to read.
 But, we can be sure escaping happens right at the point of output, regardless of what happened to a variable beforehand.

 ```php
 // Something naughty could happen to the string...